apache/openoffice-project/content/source.md

 Install the RPM pack with --prefix="some new AOO directory" option.
 * Windows: Use the custom install option, and choose a new directory location for the AOO developer install.
-* Mac: create a new folder for AOO developer install.
+* Mac: Create a new folder for AOO developer install.
 Download the ".dmg" file there, and install to the new directory.